tsathoqqua/limadocs/docs/source/documentation/LIMA_Domain_development.rst

 *pinto* (also a bean).

 The ``/domains/std`` directory contains many other practical examples of rooms, items, and monsters, which you can refer to for learning about features not directly covered in this guide.
+You will be going through a series of practical examples, and there will be a tip box in each section pointing giving direct tips on how to accomplish what you are being asked to do.
+Try to figure out the exercise yourself first, before turning to the tip box.

 CHAPTER 1: Creating a Domain
 ============================